The HEFER portal is now open for Countryside Stewardship 2022 consultations

-ALGAO members should check the ALGAO Countryside Committee webpage for updates and send any queries to the HER help on the Contact page.
+Association of Local Government Archaeological Officers (ALGAO) members should check the Countryside Committee webpage for updates and send any queries to HER support on the Contact page.

 Historic England & Natural England advisers should address any issues to the relevant help address on the Contact page.

 Any outstanding queries regarding HEFER payments should be sent to firstname.lastname@example.org and copied to email@example.com.

 This website no longer supports Internet Explorer 11, so for the best experience please use Edge, Chrome or Firefox.